INTERVIEW BY MARKO SYRJÄLÄ AND SAMI RUOKANGAS

-STEVE: My favorite one was with definitely Bon Jovi.
-They’d just come over from the States doing as an opening act in arenas and stuff you know and they’d been treated really, really badly and we said we understand guys, we’re going to try and do everything we possibly can for you, you know.
-And during that tour SLIPPERY WHEN WET went to number one on both sides of the Atlantic and it was just nice to be caught up kind of.
+STEVE: My favorite one was definitely Bon Jovi.
+They’d just come over from the States doing as an opening act in arenas and stuff, you know, and they’d been treated really, really badly, and we said we understand, guys, we’re going to try and do everything we possibly can for you, you know.
+And during that tour, SLIPPERY WHEN WET went to number one on both sides of the Atlantic, and it was just nice to be caught up kind of.

 PETE: They were in shock.
-The band was in shock, you know you could see it, they were totally bowled over, they weren’t expecting it.
-It was just all of the sudden they became the biggest rock band in the world when we were touring with them.
+The band was in shock, and you know you could see it; they were totally bowled over; they weren’t expecting it.
+It was suddenly they became the biggest rock band in the world when we were touring with them.